Stylesheets

 • Graph-level modes that apply to rdf:RDF

-• bs2:Block which renders full resource description with all properties
+• default mode which renders full resource descriptions

 • bs2:BlockList renders a list of resources